zhuilu/android-agile-tools-1/README.md

 ### Me

 My name is Julian Wiersbitzki and I am working in Hamburg at [Holisticon](http://www.holisticon.de).
-This is my own private project, if you have any questions do not hesitate to ask.
+This is my own private project, if you have any questions do not hesitate to ask me here or at [@julianwki](http://twitter.com/julianwki).

 ### License